 Wadhurst is well-connected to London with a regular and direct train service to London Charring Cross, and easy access to a major road network.

-Fastest commute time to London from Colchester: 58 minutes to London Liverpool Street
+58 minutes to London Liverpool Street

 Colchester is a city in Essex approximately 60 miles northeast of London.
 It received city status in 2022 as part of Queen Elizabeth II’s Platinum Jubilee Civic Honours.